Plainsight

 Meet Jesse

-We asked Jesse some thoughtful questions:
+We asked Jesse some thoughtful questions

 Jesse, how did you discover your passion for data?

 From a young age, I was curious about how things work and naturally drawn to analytical thinking.
 In secondary school, I initially chose Latin, but quickly realized languages weren’t for me.
 Instead, I moved towards economics, and that’s where everything started to click.
 I became fascinated by models and graphs, and by how small changes can lead to broader effects.
 When starting university, I knew economics was the right direction, but I didn’t want to focus on pure economics alone.
 That’s why I chose Business and Information Systems Engineering.
+The real turning point came during my first programming course.
+The logic began to fall into place, and I could clearly see how business logic, data structures, and code fit together.
+From that moment on, programming and data evolved from an interest into a real passion, where economics and technology came together into something tangible.

 Why did you specifically choose Plainsight?